This beautiful valley of Jezreel/Megiddo will never see an end-time battle

 Nowhere! . . .
 But here's a clue from David's Psalm 139:

-Adam #2 was also woven from the soil of the earth, but in the womb of Mary and given life directly by God without a human intermediary.
+Like Adam I, Adam #2 was also woven from the soil of the earth, but in the womb of Mary and likewise given life directly by God without a human intermediary.

 Jesus/Adam-II is thus a new creation of God with no descent from Adam #1, not even via Mary his mother, because legitimate descent counts only from the life-giving father.